fusesource/jansi/readme.md

 ## Description

-[Jansi][Jansi] is a small java library that allows you to use [ANSI escape codes][ansi] to format your console output which works even on windows.
+[Jansi][Jansi] is a small java library that allows you to use [ANSI escape codes][ansi] to format your console output which works even on Windows.

 [![Maven Central](https://img.shields.io/maven-central/v/org.fusesource.jansi/example.svg?label=Maven%20Central)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.fusesource.jansi%22%20a%3A%22jansi%22)